sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

  Objection— But then, by the word yoga (in the sūtra[^184]) why should the definition ofasaṃprajñāta alone be understood; why cannot it be the definition of saṃprajñāta,since there is no special distinguishing feature in the use of the word yoga.

-[^184]: "YS, I.2."

  Answer—Because there is no violation (to both the states).[^256]

+[^256]: "In applying this definition to both saṃprajñāta and asaṃprajñāta there is no difficulty, as it fits both."

  Its definition is such that it does not violate its scope.
 Restriction is present (completely) in asaṃprajñāta, thus saṃprajñāta is separated[^257].For instance possessing hornsis not the exclusive mark of a cow as it does not separate it from buffaloes and otheranimals (that possess horns).

-[^256]: "In applying this definition to both saṃprajñāta and asaṃprajñāta there is no difficulty, as it fits both."

 [^257]: "Because there is no total restriction in saṁprajñāta."